 clause in the Query Editor field of the configuration pane, and then select Apply filter.

-Filter log entries by severity
+Example: filter log entries by severity

 When you are monitoring debugging a failure situation, you might only want to view error messages, and hide from the display all other logs entries.
-To configure a logs panel to display only those log entries that satisfy specific severity levels, do one or both of the following:
+To configure a logs panel widget to display only those log entries that satisfy specific severity levels, do one or both of the following:

-To apply a temporary filter, select a value for the Severity menu in the logs panel.
+To apply a temporary filter, select a value for the Severity menu in the logs panel widget.
 This menu specifies a minimum severity level.
 For example, a value of "Warning" results in log entries with a severity of "Error" being retrieved, but those log entries with a severity of "Notice" aren't retrieved.
 By default, the value for this field is set to

 Default